2002

 — Dr. Ian Robertson

-The first Encuentro also revealed important challenges.
 Travel restrictions prevented many young people from attending, reminding the team of the realities Deaf communities face across borders.

-Despite the challenges, the gathering became a moment of learning for everyone involved and inspired the team to continue building what would become DCYIA
+Despite the challenges, the gathering became a moment of learning for everyone involved and inspired the team to continue building what would become DCYIA.

 The presence and encouragement of Archbishop Patrick Kelly brought hope and inspiration to the Deaf and hearing participants alike.